 “The shilling is likely to weaken in the next few days unless the central bank intervenes,” NIC Bank said in its note.

 Kenya’s $600 million two-year loan accord with three foreign banks will be repaid at interest rate of 475 basis points above the London interbank offered rate, Standard Bank Group Ltd. said.

-The loan has been underwritten by Citigroup Inc. (C), based in New York, Standard Bank, Africa’s biggest lender based in Johannesburg, and London-based Standard Chartered Plc, David McCaig, the global head of debt products at Standard Bank Group, said in an interview yesterday in Nairobi, the Kenyan capital.
+The loan has been underwritten by Citigroup Inc. (C:US), based in New York, Standard Bank, Africa’s biggest lender based in Johannesburg, and London-based Standard Chartered Plc, David McCaig, the global head of debt products at Standard Bank Group, said in an interview yesterday in Nairobi, the Kenyan capital.

 “We expect the loan, which will be in foreign currency, to assist in the stabilisation of the shilling and building up of the foreign-currency reserves,” Njeru Githae, Kenya’s minister of finance, said on May 15.